pierpaolo28/sapiensLink/README.md

 - run NextJS with `npm start` from the _frontend_ folder
 - run Django with `python manage.py runserver` from the sapiensLink folder.
 You might also need to create your local DB as reported above.

+## Theme configuration

+All theme settings and instructions are available in the AppLayout component.